Zenito Cardozo

 Zenito Francisco Cardozo (born 1 December 1988) is an Indian gangster, history-sheeter, and the gang leader of the Bang Bang gang based in St. Cruz.
 He first gained notoriety in 2008 during the attack on social activist Aires Rodrigues and historian Prajal Sakhardande.
 Since then, he has been a key figure in over a dozen criminal incidents in North Goa.

 Early life

 Zenito Francisco Cardozo was born on 1 December 1988 in Ribandar, Goa, to Vicente Cardozo and Maria De Lourdes Alexandrina Graca Gomes e Cardozo (née Gomes) (1957–2013).
-Before his criminal involvement, Cardozo was characterized as a reclusive resident of St. Cruz, Goa who lived in a small ancestral home.
-He had no employment history and was not associated with the alleged leadership of the protectors group, which was led by Rodolfo Fernandes.
+Before his criminal involvement, Cardozo was characterized as a reclusive resident of St. Cruz, Goa, who lived in a small ancestral home and had no employment history.

 Criminal career

 2008 attack case

 On 13 October 2008, an incident thrust Cardozo into the public eye when Aires Rodrigues, an advocate and activist, was assaulted by a group of seven individuals at a bar in Panaji.
 Rodrigues, accompanied by historian Prajal Sakhardande and other friends, was dining when the attack occurred.
 As a result of the assault, Rodrigues sustained an injury to one of his fingers and required immediate medical attention, leading to surgical intervention at a local hospital.

 In January 2009, the Panaji police, citing a lack of evidence, filed a chargesheet in a local court under the provisions of the Arms Act, 1959, charging seven individuals, including Cardozo, Sandeep Vaigankar, Shabbir Gujarati, Asif Badiger, Aslam Badiger, Yakut Walikar, and Dinesh Patil, with attempted murder in relation to the alleged attack on Rodrigues.

 On 30 November 2015, the North Goa District Court acquitted all six accused individuals involved in the Rodrigues attack case, while Dinesh Patil remained a fugitive.
 The acquittals were granted on the basis of the benefit of doubt, as both the victims and witnesses testified that all the accused individuals were wearing monkey caps, impeding their identification.
 Pratima Vernekar, serving as the public prosecutor, represented the State during the proceedings.
 The investigation of the case was conducted by police inspector Francis Corte, who held the position of inspector of the Panjim Police Station at that time.
 Rodrigues expressed his belief that the investigation had been conducted in a manner that rendered conviction implausible.